Movie Magic scheduling for high-end TV

 - practical experience using Movie Magic to create breakdowns

-- reports within MMS.
-How they aide the production
+- reports within MMS and how they aide the production

 - overview of other scheduling tools eg Studio Binder, Scenechronize